Odisha University of Agriculture and Technology: Research and extension

 The University has strengthened its research and extension base by establishing eight Zonal Research Stations, four Zonal Sub-stations, 7 Commodity Research Stations and 13 Adaptive Research Stations spread over the state/ along with 48 All India Coordinated Research Projects.
 Also, more than 41 National Agricultural Technology Projects are in operation.
 A number of ad-hoc projects funded by different external agencies are also implemented in the University.
 Some of the eminent faculties such as Dr Biswaranjan Paital, Dr Himansu Sekhar Sahoo, Prof. Gyana Ranjan Rout have made the University proud by publishing their research in very high impact factor (IF 6-18) Journals.
+Notably, for the fourth time from 2021,Dr Paital is ranked among the top 2% of the scientists of the world as ranked by the Stanford University, USA and published by Elsevier.